michaelalfaro/200-r-bootcamp/index.md

 ![cichlids]({{ site.baseurl }}/assets/cichlids.jpg)

 ### Pre Bootcamp workout
 Welcome to EEB 201, R Bootcamp for Ecology and Evolutionary Biology, 2019 edition.
-The goal of this course is to provide a foundation for skills in scientific programming in the R environment.
+The goal of this course is to provide a broad introduction to scientific programming in the R environment.
+Ideally the skills you begin to develop in this course will be refined over your first year as you take classes in the core series and begin your own research.
 Check out the [syllabus]({{ site.baseurl }}/assets/EEB_201_Intro_to_R_for_EEB_syllabus.pdf) for more details.

 <!-- This is an intensive, high speed roller coaster type bootcamp that includes sudden and dramatic acceleration, climbing, and plotting.
 To prepare for the course **you must complete the following assignments *before* the workshop begins on September 22nd.** These pre-assignments count for 1/3rd of your grade in course.